keikoproj/active-monitor/README.md

 - `healthcheck_error_count` - The total number of errored monitor resources
 - `healthcheck_runtime_seconds` - Time taken for the workflow to complete

 Active-Monitor also supports custom metrics.
 For this to work, your workflow should export a global parameter.
-The parameter will be programatically available in the completed workflow object under: `workflow.status.outputs.parameters`.
+The parameter will be programmatically available in the completed workflow object under: `workflow.status.outputs.parameters`.

 The global output parameters should look like below:
 ```